kovidgoyal/calibre/manual/viewer.rst

 selected, using touch screen friendly selection handles.
 Drag the handles to the top or bottom margins to scroll while selecting.

-You can use the :guilabel:`Browse highlights` button in the viewer controls to show a separate panel with a list of all highlights in the book, sorted by chapter.
+You can use the :guilabel:`Highlights` button in the viewer controls to show a separate panel with a list of all highlights in the book, sorted by chapter.